 Chart of Stanley Black & Decker ecosmart scorecard: hazardous waste (lbs/hr) and 2020 waste genearation by class %

 HARZARDOUS WASTE (LBS/HR)

 RECOGNITION AND MANAGEMENT SYSTEM(1)

 (2) Energy intensity in kilo British thermal units demand per work hour; CO2e carbon dioxide equivalents intensity in metric tonne emissions per thousand work hours.
-Both bar-pie chart pair reflect stationary Scope 1 plus Scope 2.
+Each pair of bar-pie charts reflect stationary Scope 1 plus Scope 2.

 (3) Water intensity in withdrawal gallons per work hour.

 (4) Waste intensity in total generation pounds per work hour.

 (5) Total recordable rate and lost time rate = # of applicable incidents per 100 employees per year.

 (6) CDP and RobecoSAM scoring from Stanley Black & Decker annual submission to these sustainability transparency initiatives.

 (7) Percentage of factories and distribution centers certified to applicable EHS/Sustainability management system standards in that reporting year.